mtvee/ci-wiki/README.md

 ======

 This is a very simple wiki written with codeigniter.
-It is meant to be a demonstration and not *production* code.
+It is meant to be a demonstration and not *production* code something that can be learned from and possibly build your own wiki.
+There seems to be a lack of wiki code for CI so I though I would put this up in the hope it may help someone just starting.

 At the moment it is missing some very important things that you need to be aware of...

   * there is no authentication so the wiki is wide open. *Don't run this on a production server*